 analysis of stores that are already known in the same segment will provide you with good examples of interesting features that should be present in your store.

 3. Analyze the back-end features

 Here are some key points to evaluate in the interface with the administrator:

-Because there are many market options, you will always have a good chance of choosing a supplier that does not yet have a proven market system.
-So here are some tips that can help you:
+Because there are many market options, there will always be a good chance that you end up choosing a supplier that does not yet have a proven market system.
+So here are some tips that may help you:

-- International references such as Gartner and Forrester and national ones such as E-Commerce Brazil and E-Awards this provider has;
+international references such as Gartner and Forrester along with Brazilian ones such as E-Commerce Brasil and E-Awards given to this supplier;

-Now that you know a little more about the e-commerce platform, your responsibilities and how to choose the best option for you, it's time to get your hands on the cake!
+Now that you know a little more about e-commerce platforms, their responsibilities and how to choose the best option for you, it's time to roll your sleeves and get your hands dirty!
 Good luck.